Biography – John Alexander OAM, MP

 A passion for public health led JA to manage a variety of sport-related small businesses and the development of multi-activity sports centres as the Managing Director of Next Generation Clubs Australia.
 This role included the construction of the Ryde Aquatic Centre for the Sydney 2000 Olympic Games.
 The Centre provides health and recreation services to over one million visitors every year.

 Since his election to Parliament as Liberal Member for Bennelong in 2010, JA has balanced his local duties with a role leading the Liberal Party Sustainable Cities Policy Taskforce and Chair of the Vision 2020 Policy Group.
 He also established the bi-partisan Parliamentary Friends of Medicines Group and Parliamentary Friends of Rail Group which invite industry leaders to present emerging issues, research and opportunities to parliamentarians.

-JA has increased his majority in the General Election of 2013 and in 2016 he had the biggest swing towards the government in NSW.
+JA increased his majority in the General Election of 2013, and again in 2016, where he had the biggest swing towards the government in NSW.
 In December 2017, after finding out he was supposedly ‘British’, he fought a bi-election and retained the seat against former Premier Kristina Keneally.
 In 2019 JA then fought another high profile candidate in former Australian Medical Association chief Brian Owler, but retained his seat with an increased majority.

 Since his election to Government in 2013, JA has been appointed to the following positions: